Browse by Medical Category

 For Belle, this meant arts and crafts that help her express her emotions.
 “Belle is a bright, inquisitive girl who loves anything messy, like paint or clay,” said Peach.
 “If she’s sad, happy, frustrated or just needs to be silly, recognizing and validating those emotions through play are what we focus on for the day.”

-In addition to Child Life, the Swerseys believe having a primary nurse for their daughter made coming to the hospital a more positive experience.
+In addition to the John Hancock Child Life and Wellness Services, the Swerseys believe having a primary nurse for their daughter made coming to the hospital a more positive experience.
 When Belle comes in for chemotherapy, Rhonda McIntyre, RN, CPON, Belle’s primary pediatric oncology nurse, does her best to reserve her favorite room, Infusion Room 3.
 When Belle checked in for her appointments, McIntyre would also post a sign on the door, stating “Belle’s Room.”

 “Making Belle and her family feel comfortable and letting her know she’s important is a vital piece of her medical treatment,” said McIntyre, who also serves as a listening ear and pillar of support for families like the Swerseys during difficult times.
 “Belle’s family was understandably anxious in the beginning, but they knew they could reach out to me or anyone on Belle’s care team at any time.
 In my years of experience, families who are able to cope and form positive relationships handle treatments much better.”